acorn-io/docs/docs/100-reference/03-acornfile.md

 ### metrics

 `metrics` allows you to specify the HTTP port and path on which the container will expose metrics.
-Acorn will take this information and create the standard `prometheus.io` scrape annotations on the Kubernetes Pod(s) created for the container.

 ```acorn
 containers: "mycontainer": {